kaimi/chef-rdiff-backup/README.md

 -----

 ### recipes

 #### rdiff-backup::default

 Used in the other recipes.
 Do not call directly.

 #### rdiff-backup::client

 Sets up the client (= host to be backed up) side.

 #### rdiff-backup::server

 Sets up the server (= host to save backups to) side.

+This will do things: if enabled, a cron job is created that backs up all configured rdiff-backup clients, and scripts to run on demand backups of each single client.

 ###definitions

 #### backup\_path
 `backup_path "/var/lib/mailman"`